arnorhs/arnorhs.dev/posts/content/md/2021-status-report.md

-I'm still really into netlify, although I'm looking more towards Clourflare and [Cloudflare Workers](https://workers.cloudflare.com/) right now
+I'm still really into netlify, although I'm looking more towards Clourflare and [Cloudflare Workers](https://workers.cloudflare.com/) right now Ultimately, I wonder what I can do to help with

+Professionally I'm excited for the coming year for [Júní](https://www.juni.is/).
+Still not sure what I can do or how I can be most impactful when it comes to climate change and the environment.

 That is it for now.